pressoholics/prso-gravityforms-foundation-5/readme.txt

 9. Filter:: 'prso_theme_gforms_website_field_class' 		- change class for website field input
 10. Filter:: 'prso_theme_gforms_name_class' 				- change class for div around name fields
 11. Filter:: 'prso_theme_gforms_name_field_class' 			- change class for name field inputs

-== Installation ==

-1. Upload the plugin folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress

-== Frequently Asked Questions ==

-1. Why doesn't my form look perfect and fit my theme? - This plugin simply ensures that the form elements make use of Foundation 5 classes and html layout.
-You will still have to put the finishing touches to your theme's form and field styles.

-== Screenshots ==

-1. Here is the default Gravity Forms Address field in Foundation 5.
-2. Here is the Address field with Foundation 5 applied.
-3. Here is the Website field without Foundation 5.
-4. The Website field with Foundation 5 applied.
-5. Example of form validation errors.
-6. Example of form success message.

-== Changelog ==

-= 1.0 =

-* Updated code to use Foundation 5 html stucture and CSS classes
-* Added some more Wordpress Filter hooks